EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today was fun.
 I worked on a simple password generator!
 [View readme.](projects-source/day5/simple-password-generator/readme.md)

 I also worked on a tool to tell you which is the high score in a list of scores.
+### R1D6
+First program was written to add even numbers between 1 and 100.
+Nice little program to practice my math with Python.

+Second program I wrote was the Fizz Buzz program to practice order of conditionals.

+Final program I wrote today was a Hangman application!
+That was fun.
+[View readme.](projects-source/day6/hangman/readme.md)